-Objective 3: Our community members participate and contribute to the Foundation in support of the college Indicator Performance Measurement and Source Threshold Levels CE.3.1 Foundation Annual Fundraising (SI 42): Measured by the amount of scholarship raised from annual fundraising events from internal reports and audited final figures Green: > 5% Yellow: Between -5% to 5% Red: - 5% or less The amount of increase in scholarships raised will demon to connect with the population that values the educationa college in the region.
-Foundation Endowments (SI 43): Measured by the amount of endowment funds raised by the foundation compared to a three year average No Prior Indicator Green: > 5% Yellow: Between -5% to 5% Red: - 5% or less CE.3.2 Gifts to endowments are normally a gift from an individuals portfolio, rather than their inco amount of endowment funds raised and the number of new endowments indicates a higher investment in the college's future.
-The endowment gift is therefore a higher level of engager provides a more permanent commitment to the future of the college, and therefore perpetu- extension of more opportunities for the region's citizens.
+Objective 3: Our community members participate and contribute to the Foundation in support of the college Indicator Performance Measurement and Source Threshold Levels CE.3.1 Foundation Annual Fundraising (SI 42): Measured by the amount of scholarship raised from annual fundraising events from internal reports and audited final figures Green: > 5% Yellow: Between -5% to 5% Red: - 5% or less The amount of increase in scholarships raised will demonstrate how well the Foundation has been able to connect with the population that values the educational and cultural opportunities provided by the college in the region.
+CE.3.2 Foundation Endowments (SI 43): Measured by the amount of endowment funds raised by the foundation compared to a three year average No Prior Indicator Green: > 5% Yellow: Between -5% to 5% Red: - 5% or less Gifts to endowments are normally a gift from an individuals portfolio, rather than their income, so the amount of endowment funds raised and the number of new endowments indicates a higher level of investment in the college's future.
+The endowment gift is therefore a higher level of engagement and provides a more permanent commitment to the future of the college, and therefore perpetuates the extension of more opportunities for the region's citizens.
 CE.3.3 Alumni Participation (SI 45): Measured by the percent of alumni giving to the college compared to a three year average The measure of the percent of increase in alumnus giving community in which to measure growth.
 Green: > 5% Yellow: Between -5% to 5% Red: - 5% or less to the Foundation offers a cohort of